beyzzaslan/beyzzaslan/README.md

 - 🌐 Interested in **Frontend Development (HTML, CSS, JavaScript, React)**
 - ⚙️ Interested in **Backend Development (Java, C#, Spring Boot)**
 - 🌱 Passionate about learning and improving myself
-- 🎯 My goal is to build real-world projects and become a strong software developer
+- 🎯 My goal is to build real-world projects and become a software developer

 ---